edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

     }
     ```

-## API Security Administration {/*api-security-administration*/}
+## API Security Ruleset Administration {/*api-security-ruleset-administration*/}

-You may create, modify, and delete API security configurations.
+You may create, modify, and delete API Security rulesets.

 **Key information:**

--   Administer API security configurations from the **API Security** page.
+-   Administer API Security rulesets from the **API Security** page.
--   Apply an API security configuration to production traffic by adding it to a [Security App configuration](/guides/security/security_applications) and then determining how it will be enforced.
-Multiple Security App configurations may use the same API security configuration.
-Leverage this capability to tailor security screening by application or traffic profile.
+-   Apply an API Security ruleset to production traffic by adding it to a [Security App configuration](/guides/security/security_applications) and then determining how it will be enforced.
+Multiple Security App configurations may use the same Security ruleset.
--   Setting up a new API security rule requires creating at least one API schema.
-Your API gateway configuration will be read-only until you do so.
+-   Setting up a new API Security rule requires creating at least one API schema.
+Your API Security rule will be read-only until you do so.
--   It may take up to 2 minutes for an update to an API security configuration to be applied across our entire network.
+-   It may take up to 2 minutes for an update to an API Security ruleset to be applied across our entire network.

-**To create an API security configuration**
+**To create an API Security ruleset**

 1. Navigate to the **API Security** page.
     {{ SECURITY_NAV }} **API Security**.
 2. Click **+ Create New API Rule**.
-3. In the **Name of Ruleset** option, type a name for this API security configuration.
+3. In the **Name of Ruleset** option, type a name for this API Security ruleset.
 4. Click the **Schemas** tab. {{ PRODUCT }} will save your configuration.
-You must save an API schema, as described in the next step, before setting up an API gateway configuration.
+You must save an API schema, as described in the next step, before setting up an API Security rule.
 5. Add a JSON schema that defines the structure for a valid API payload.
     1. Click **+ Create New** and then click on the new API schema (i.e., *Schema 1*).
     2. In the **Name** option, type a name for this JSON schema.